hats-finance/hats-contracts/docs/dodoc/interfaces/IHATVault.md

 function withdrawAndClaim(uint256 assets, address receiver, address owner) external nonpayable returns (uint256 shares)
 ```

-Withdraw previously deposited funds from the vault and claim the HAT reward that the user has earned.
+Withdraw previously deposited funds from the vault and claim the rewards that the user has earned from the reward controllers.
 Can only be performed if a withdraw request has been previously submitted, and the pending period had passed, and while the withdraw enabled timeout had not passed.
 Withdrawals are not permitted during safety periods or while there is an active claim for a bounty payout.

 *See {IERC4626-withdraw}.*